Brianbla/ALMTools/CIHOL.md

 ![](<media/46.jpg>)

-**3.** Click **Build** hub, Click the **Queue** link.
+**3.** Click **Build** hub, then click the **Queue** link.
 This should have triggered the build definition we previously created, and you should get a build summary similar to this, which includes test results:

 ![](<media/47.jpg>)